dragoon1989/SegNet/README.md

-# SegNet
+# Bayesian SegNet
-study to build and train SegNet from scratch
+study to build and train Bayesian SegNet from scratch